Koh Tao vs. Utila: Choosing a Beginner Scuba Diving DestinationHonduras Thailand Travel Planning

-While both islands require a bit of a journey from a major airport in order to arrive on them, Utila is slightly easier to access than Koh Tao.
+While both islands require a bit of a journey from a major airport in order to arrive on them, getting to Koh Tao is slightly more difficult than accessing Utila.
 Utila also has a (very small) airport of its own, so you technically can fly directly onto the island, though the convenience comes with a high price tag.

 Koh Tao has more dive shops to choose from.